 - bawd (n.)

-The second element in baude-strote would be trot "one who runs errands," or Germanic *strutt (see strut).
-But OED doubts all this.
+The second element in baude-strote would be trot "one who runs errands," or Germanic *strutt (see strut (v.)).
 There was an Old French baudestrote, baudetrot of the same meaning (13c.), and this may be the direct source of Middle English baude-strote.
-The obsolete word bronstrops "procuress," frequently found in Middleton's comedies, probably is an alteration of baude-strote.
+The obsolete bronstrops "procuress," frequently found in Middleton's comedies, probably is an alteration of baude-strote.